 Even if you do come across a once in a lifetime deal on quality goats, if taking on so many new animals at once requires more time, space, or money that you can afford when feeding and vet costs are taken into consideration, it really should be passed on, as well.

 In my opinion, it is always the best idea to buy goats from a local breeder that you either know or who has verified references.

 Being able to view the breeding pair – and siblings or kids on site will give you a better idea about the overall health of the herd.
-A vaccination and general health record should also be made available for your review when considering purchasing a goat.
+A shot and general health record should also be made available for your review when considering purchasing a goat.

 Always ask to tour the goat pen to inspect its cleanliness, and ask as many questions as necessary about the husbandry routine, health inspections, worming, and feed regimen until you are satisfied that the goat has been properly cared for.

 Purchasing goats from a livestock auction is always an option, but not necessarily a good one.
 Unless you can inspect the goats prior to them being placed on the auction block, I would not even consider buying live animals from a livestock auction.

 It is equally important to know the rules that livestock sellers must adhere to when putting animals up for sale.
 Any reputable auction will include the participation guidelines to all potential buyers.
-Vaccination records and vet checks are often a part of livestock auction requirements.
+Shot records and vet checks are often a part of livestock auction requirements.

 Purchasing a registered purebred goat is going to be more expensive than buying a potentially equally good goat that has no pedigree.

 How important having a registered goat is to you and your homestead goat operation will depend largely upon how you are going to use the animals (meat, dairy, fiber, or brush clearing) and how the animals are going to be marketed.

 If you are raising goats as part of a breeder operation for straight resale, it might be worth your while to go the extra money to have “papered goats” since they usually bring top dollar.